• Skip to primary navigation

 • Facebook

 Green beans with bacon and onions is a special, Holiday style side dish.
-There’s just four ingredients needed to make this delicious treat.
+There are just four ingredients needed to make this delicious treat.

 MaryJo and I just had an early Christmas dinner with friends.
 We’ll be in Minnesota, (brrrr), for Christmas and these folks have to spend the holiday in 75 degree Florida!
 I made prime rib, creamy mashed potatoes, and green beans with bacon and onions.
 It was so good.
 A perfect balance of Yummy.